epsilonrt/gxPL/doc/doc02-configurable-services.md

 only one line of code changed.
 Replace an existing:

 <pre class="fragment">
-myService = gxPLDeviceNew(myVendor, myDevice, myInstance);
+myDevice = gxPLDeviceNew(myVendor, myDevice, myInstance);
 </pre>

 with

 <pre class="fragment">
-myService = gxPLcreateConfigurableService(myVendor, myDevice, configFilename);
+myDevice = gxPLcreateConfigurableService(myVendor, myDevice, configFilename);
 </pre>

 That's it! configFileName is the file configuration data it stored in and